jonasbrami/ug_technion_bot/README.md

 Before starting the bot, edit ug.py and replace 'ENTER YOUR TOKEN HERE' by the token of your telegram bot

 Starting the bot:
 python ug.py

 Using the bot:
-/start to begin and follow the instructions.
+send /start to begin and then follow the instructions.